patternfly/patternfly-org/README.md

 Development setup requires yarn.
 If you do not already have yarn installed on your system, see https://yarnpkg.com/en/.

-A Node version between 13.7 and 14.19.2 is also required.
+A Node version greater than 18.16.0 is also required.

 ### Live Reload Server
 #### New server